wael444/rwsh/README.md

 # rwsh - Roblox Wine wrapper in SHell

+## deps
++ working POSIX sh `/bin/sh`
++ XDG utilities
++ curl
++ gzip
++ wine and wine 32-bit libraries

 ## running rwsh
-in order to use rwsh you need to have the XDG utilities and wine.
+in order to use rwsh you need to have the rwsh dependencies.
 ```sh
 curl -LO https://raw.githubusercontent.com/wael444/rwsh/main/rwsh
 ```
 this will pull the `rwsh` script into the current working directory. it is reccomended to put this in your `PATH` (eg. `~/.local/bin` or `/usr/local/bin`)

 ## features
 + install roblox automatically if not detected